realoptimal/water-quality/README.md

 }
 ```

-- DELETE `/api/sample/<int:sample_id>` : deletes a sample with given sample_id
+- `DELETE /api/sample/<int:sample_id>` : deletes a sample with given _sample_id_.

-- GET `/api/factor/<int:factor_id>` : Get contaminant strengths for a given factor weight set with given factor_id.
+- `GET /api/factor/<int:factor_id>` : Get contaminant strengths for a given factor weight set with given _factor_id_.

-- GET `/api/sample-factor/<int:sample_id>/<int:factor_id>` : Gets sample "score" or weighted concentration for a given sample and factor weight set.
+- `GET /api/sample-factor/<int:sample_id>/<int:factor_id>` : Gets sample "score" or weighted concentration for a given sample and factor weight set.

-- POST `/api/factor` : add a new factor weight set to use or include in sample evaluation.
-Requires a factor set description and list of contaminants keyed by their `contaminant_id` and associated relative-strength in the factor set.
-Returns the created `factor_id` of the factor weight set record.
+- `POST /api/factor` : add a new factor weight set to use or include in sample evaluation.
+Requires a factor set description and list of contaminants keyed by their _contaminant_id_ and associated relative-strength in the factor set.
+Returns the created _factor_id_ of the factor weight set record.

 ```json
 {